-AHOT 5071 Fieldwork II: Specialization (V3-9) Prerequisites: AHOT 5931, 5932 Optional additional full-time, supervised clinical experience in an area/facility of the student's choice.
+AHOT 5071 Fieldwork II: Specialization (9:9:0:0:9) Prerequisites: AHOT 5931, 5932 Optional additional full-time, supervised clinical experience in an area/facility of the student's choice.
 Student levels of learning in this course focus on the following: knowledge/comprehension, application, analysis, and synthesis/evaluation.
-No textbook is required.
+No text is required for this course.

-AHOT 5072 Special Topics in Occupational Therapy (V1-3) Selected topics of interest to occupational therapy.
+AHOT 5072 Special Topics in Occupational Therapy (1:1:1:0:0) Selected topics of interest to occupational therapy.
 Please note that this course is not offered every year.
-No textbook is required.
+No text is required for this course.

-AHOT 5101 Clinical Reasoning for Practice (1:1:0) This course will prepare students for their level II fieldwork rotations and will require students to utilize advanced clinical reasoning skills.
+AHOT 5101 Clinical Reasoning for Practice (1:1:10:0) This course will prepare students for their level II fieldwork rotations and will require students to utilize advanced clinical reasoning skills.
 This course will address the shift from classroom to clinic, supervision, dealing with fieldwork related problems, and preparing for the national certification exam.
 Student levels of learning in this course focus on the following: knowledge/comprehension, application, analysis, synthesis, and evaluation.
-No textbook is required.
+ISBN: No text is required for this course.

-AHOT 5105 Clinical Reasoning for Fieldwork (1:1:0) This course focuses on preparing students for their first fieldwork rotations.
+AHOT 5105 Clinical Reasoning for Fieldwork (1:1:1:0:0) This course focuses on preparing students for their final Fieldwork placements.
 Professional behavior, ethics, supervision, clinical reasoning, and tools/strategies for a successful fieldwork experience will be utilized in this course.
 Student levels of learning in this course focus on application and analysis.
-ISBN: 1-58480-304-5
+ISBN: No text is required for this course.

-AHOT 5106 Fieldwork I: 1 (1:0:1) One week (40 hours), supervised, opportunity to observe clinical practice and to participate, within limits, in the occupational therapy process with individuals and groups.
+AHOT 5116 Elective Fieldwork I (1:1:0:0:1) Optional one week (40 hours) supervised opportunity to observe and participate in an additional Fieldwork I experience in pediatric, psychosocial, or community-based settings.
 Student levels of learning in this course focus on knowledge/comprehension, application, and analysis.
-No textbook is required.
+ISBN: No text is required for this course.